 - Making a financial contribution towards operational costs

 - Sponsoring a child for a month (R2500) or a year (R30 000)

 - Sponsoring a caregiver for a month or year (Direct enquiries to Nicolette Labuschage email@example.com)

 - Donating in kind (Please see our needs lists above)

 - Volunteer by offering some of your time and skills to renovate our buildings, assist with marketing, professional services and more.

 What are the sponsorship benefits to you and/ or your company?

-- A Section 18A Tax Certificate will also be issued to you in order to claim back from SARS.
+- Association for the Sensory Disabled is a registered Public Benefit Organisation (PBO).
+A Section 18A Tax Certificate will be issued for donations in excess of R1000 to claim back from SARS.

 - Recognition will be given to you on our website and social networks.